-In 2018, the International Cities of Peace network will exceed 200 Cities of Peace in every region of the globe -- Asia, Africa, Europe, North and South America, and Oceania.
+The ICP Strategic Plan envisions 1000 Cities of Peace established by year 2030 in every part of the globe -- Asia, Africa, Europe, North and South America, and Oceania.

 The association offers as a guideline the UNESCO Culture of Peace resolution, which includes eight tenets that provide a path forward for human rights, democracy, women's equality, education, and other essential ingredients to create a city of peace initiative.